baier233/x64dbg/README.md

 - [mrfearless](https://twitter.com/fearless0)
 - [JustMagic](https://github.com/JustasMasiulis)

-Without the help of many people and other open-source projects, it would not have been possible to make x64dbg what it is today, thank you!
+Without the help of many people and other open-source projects, it would not have been possible to make MARENOL what it is today, thank you!